MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-linux.md

 ## Before you start

 VMM supports virtual machines that contain Linux as the guest operating system.
-Note that:
+Ensure that:

 - Linux Integration Services (LIS) must be installed on the virtual machine.
 - The VMM guest agent for Linux must be installed on the virtual machine.
-It is required for service template integration, and it allows you to modify properties on the Linux computer such as the host name.
+It's required for service template integration, and it allows you to modify properties on the Linux computer, such as the host name.

     > [!NOTE]
     > SCVMMLinuxGuestAgent (XPlat) cfghostdomain garbles the hosts file if hostname is already set to localhost.
 We recommend you not to set the hostname as localhost when deploying Linux VMs through VMM.